bowman2001/perplex/exampleSite/content/doc/overview/coming/index.md

 ## Essential

-Better SEO
-: The theme includes the module [{$hugo-mod-meta}](https://github.com/bowman2001/hugo-mod-meta) which I will improve.

 Documentation
 : The documentation needs to get finished and in a few cases even updated :grinning_face_with_sweat:.

 Start page
 : A distinct starting page always depends on the project.
-But the theme should include a simple template which can be filled with Markdown content.
+But the theme should include a simple template that can be filled with Markdown content.
 {.dl-loose}

 ## Nice to have

+Better SEO
+: The meta tags are fine, Lighthouse gives the theme a 100.
+But there is still some room for improvement.
+The theme includes the module [{$hugo-mod-meta}](https://github.com/bowman2001/hugo-mod-meta) for this task.

 Article pages
 : For long texts a big title, a hero image, and a more centered layout would be more appropriate.